Blueberry Banana Bread

 • Preheat the oven to 180C/350F.
 Line a loaf pan with parchment paper, and set aside.

-• In a large mixing bowl, add your dry ingredients and mix well.
-Add your wet ingredients, except for your blueberries and mix until just combined.
+• In a large mixing bowl, add the flour, sugar, salt, and baking soda and mix well.
+Add the bananas, butter, vanilla extract, milk, and apple cider vinegar and mix until just combined.
 Using a rubber spatula, fold through your blueberries.

-• Transfer your batter into the loaf pan and top with extra blueberries, if desired.
-Bake for 45-50 minutes, or until a skewer comes out just clean.
+• Transfer your batter to the loaf pan and top with extra blueberries, if desired.
+Bake for 40-50 minutes, or until a skewer comes out just clean.

 • Remove from the oven and let cool in the pan completely, before removing and slicing.